mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

-Bootleg Tandi clones, likely taken from samples of clones instead of the original, are often available for reduced rates and might be force- grown.
+Bootleg Tandi clones, likely taken from samples of clones instead of the original, are often available for reduced rates and might be force-grown.
 These bootleg copies generally have all characteristics reduced by -1 and often suffer from more severe emotional problems.